Bhakti yoga: Srimad Bhagavatam (Bhagavata Purana)

 The Bhagavata Purana is a popular and influential text in the Vaishnavism traditions.
 It discusses Ishvara pranidhana (devotion to a personal god).
 The Sanskrit text presents various modes of bhakti specifically to incarnations of Vishnu, particularly in terms of "Narayana, Krishna".
 According to Edwin Bryant, and other scholars, the Bhakti yoga taught in this text is inspired by Yoga Sutras of Patanjali and Bhagavad Gita, and they focus on "the ultimate truths of the individual self and its loving relationship with a personal god".
 The presentation in the Bhagavata Purana is not in abstract terms, but through "charming and delightful tales that capture the heart and mind", the goal of Bhakti yoga, states Bryant.
+According to Jonathan Edelmann, early Chaitanya Vaishnava theologians such as Sanātana, Rūpa, Jīva, and Viśvanātha invoked the authority of the Bhāgavata Purāna to recast devotion as an ethical imperative, positioning it as uniquely capable of revealing God's nature and salvific among the available paths, namely jñāna-yoga (the path of knowledge) and karma-yoga (the path of action).

 The Uddhava Gita, which is the eleventh book of the Bhagavata Purana, discusses bhakti through a dialogue between Lord Krishna and Uddhava, his devotee.
 This text highlights the pure devotion and bhakti that the gopis of Vrindavan had for Lord Krishna.

 Traditions

 Hinduism, in its scriptures such as Bhagavad Gita (chapter 7), recognizes four kinds of devotees who practice Bhakti yoga.
 Some practice it because they are hard pressed or stressed by anxiety or their life's circumstances and see Bhakti yoga as a form of relief.
-The second type practice Bhakti yoga to learn about god out of curiosity and intellectual intrigue.
-The third type seek rewards in this or in afterlife through their Bhakti yoga.
+The second type practices Bhakti yoga to learn about god out of curiosity and intellectual intrigue.
+The third type seeks rewards in this or in afterlife through their Bhakti yoga.
 The fourth are those who love god driven by pure love, knowing and seeking nothing beyond that experience of love union.

 In Hinduism, the Bhakti yoga is a spiritual path of loving devotion to a Personal Divine.

 According to these Hindu texts, the highest spiritual level is the fourth, those who are devoted because of their knowledge of love.
 The Bhagavad Gita states that all four types of Bhakti yogi are noble because their pursuit of Bhakti yoga sooner or later starts the journey on the path of spirituality, it keeps one away from negativity and evil karma, it causes spiritual transformation towards the goal of Bhakti yoga, to "know god as the essence within themselves and their true self always with god".

 Major traditions include the Shaiva who worship the god Shiva; the Vaishnava who worship the god Vishnu (or his avatars such as Krishna and Rama); and the Shakta who worship the goddess Shakti (or her avatars such as Durga, Kali, Lakshmi, and Parvati).
 These are all considered manifestations or aspects of the same metaphysical reality called Brahman in Hinduism.